tabaddor/av-swe-guide/README.md

-# Autonomous Vehicle Software Development Guide :car:
+# Software Engineering for Self-Driving Cars Guide :car:
 Welcome!
 This is the ultimate autonomous vehicles guide for all **computer science students**, **software engineers**, or those looking to develop foundational skills for *autonomous vehicle software development*.
 As an open source project that is continuously updating and improving, we are hoping to provide high-quality, free education for those interested in learning more about autonomous vehicle software development.

 > An autonomous car is a vehicle capable of sensing its environment and operating without human involvement.
 A human passenger is not required to take control of the vehicle at any time, nor is a human passenger required to be present in the vehicle at all.
 An autonomous car can go anywhere a traditional car goes and do everything that an experienced human driver does.